 - Areas of Impact

-Geographic Area of Impact: Cameroon, Chad, Democratic Republic of Congo, Gabon
+- Africa, Cameroon, Democratic Republic of the Congo, Chad, Gabon

-Before SAILD began operating in Cameroon, farmer organizations, including cooperatives, were non-existent.
+Before Service d'Appui aux Initiatives Locales de Développement (SAILD) began operating in Cameroon, farmer organizations, including cooperatives, were non-existent.
 In part this was due to the country's lack of legislation regarding civil society organizations.
-SAILD initiated a new model of practice for Cameroon, supporting the creation of organizations allowing farmers to express themselves, exchange information, help each other, take responsibility and negotiate.
+SAILD initiated a new model of practice for Cameroon, supporting the creation of organizations allowing farmers to express themselves, exchange information, help each other, take responsibility, and negotiate.
 As a result of SAILD’S work, strong, well-structured farmers' cooperatives exist today at both the regional and national levels, positively transforming the lives of thousands of farmers.